simongregory/dynamite/README.md

-# Dynamite ION feed spider
+# BBC iPlayer Dynamite Spider

+A testing tool to check Dynamite is serving the expected content to iPlayer clients.